Dual fuel heating system rebate: electric heat pump combined with gas furnace

 • a scanned copy of your paid invoice (see a sample invoice)

-• Copy of the heat load calculation
+• copy of the heat load calculation and the commissioning sheet (provided by your contractor)

-• Photos of the two-pipe direct vent system (upon request)
+• photos of the two-pipe direct vent system (upon request)

 Note: applications may take up to 90 days to process.